yosshy/logcas/README.md

-logdas
+logCAS
 ======

-LogDAS: Log Collecting and Analyzing System for OpenStack
+LogCAS: Log Collecting and Analyzing System for OpenStack